November 02, 2017

 “Are zero day attacks real?
 Absolutely.
 Are they the biggest issue for most organisations?
 No,” Lawson says.
 “The top issue in vulnerability management is that organizations aren’t prioritizing their patching and compensating controls to align to vulnerabilities targeted by threat actors.”

 Organizations need to align their vulnerability management priorities with the biggest security threats.
 Although Gartner is seeing persistent and advanced threats, most threat actors don’t use overly sophisticated means to achieve their goals in most cases.
 Instead, they are leveraging known vulnerabilities more often than not to get the job done.

 Gartner believes that 99% of the vulnerabilities exploited by the end of 2020 will continue to be ones known by security and IT professionals at the time of the incident.

 “If you deal with the biggest cause of breaches and data loss first, then you’ll have a better foundation to work on more difficult issues,” Lawson says.
 “Don’t stop continually inching toward improvements with a vulnerability management program, but it’s more critical to reduce attack surfaces by closing the biggest risks, which are the known vulnerabilities being exploited in the wild.”

 The number of exploited vulnerabilities year over year for the last decade is actually flat, despite the number of breaches increasing and the number of threats appearing.
 Essentially, more security threats are leveraging the same small set of vulnerabilities.

 As a top priority, focus your efforts on patching the vulnerabilities that are being exploited in the wild or have competent compensating control(s) that can.
-This is an effective approach to risk mitigation and prevention, yet very few organisation do this.
+This is an effective approach to risk mitigation and prevention, yet very few organization do this.

 This prioritization reduces the number of vulnerabilities to deal with.
-This means you can put more effort into dealing with a smaller number of vulnerabilities for the greater benefit of your organisation’s security posture.
+This means you can put more effort into dealing with a smaller number of vulnerabilities for the greater benefit of your organization's security posture.